impredicative/podgenai/README.md

 ## Disclaimer
 <sub>This software is provided "as is," without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.</sub>

-<sub>Users should be aware that both the text and the audio of the generated podcasts are produced by artificial intelligence (AI) based on the inputs given and the data available to the AI model at the time of generation.
+<sub>Users should be aware that both the text and the audio of the generated files are produced by artificial intelligence (AI) based on the inputs given and the data available to the AI model at the time of generation.
 As such, inaccuracies, errors, or unintended content may occur.
 Users are advised to exercise caution and verify the accuracy and appropriateness of the generated content before any use or reliance.</sub>

 <sub>You are responsible for the costs associated with the use of the OpenAI API as required by the software, and you must comply with the OpenAI API terms of service.
 The software's functionality is dependent on the availability and functionality of external services and software, including but not limited to the OpenAI API and ffmpeg, over which the authors have no control.</sub>